rikunesiaSakito/bot-riku-airAPD-Public/README.md

 e. git push origin main // masukkan ke github

 --------------------------------------------------------------------------------------------------------------------------------------
-1) DLC air ---> Check whether stuck occurs or not on all DLC
+1) DLC air ---> Check whether stuck occurs or not on all DLC ---> make sure to use this script (Dino musseum must be played once - first tutorial complete (no hand tutorial).

 2) DLC Function_issue ---> just tested version Will not Update it!